nchlswhttkr/bookmark/README.md

 # bookmark

 Save bookmarks from the command line.
+Still a WIP!

 You'll probably need to have SQLite installed.
-Bookmarks are saved to `~/.bookmark/bookmarks.db`.
+Bookmarks are saved to `~/.bookmark/bookmarks.db` (or `$APPDATA/.bookmark/bookmarks.db` on Windows).

-If you're on Windows, bookmarks will be saved to `$APPDATA/.bookmark/bookmarks.db`.
-I don't regularly test against Windows, but hopefully you should be able to build and run this.
+The CLI is still likely to change, but your bookmarks will carry over between upgrades.
+I use this myself, so I want to avoid breaking changes where possible!

 ## Usage